Thursday, August 13, 2009

 Arroz Poblano {Poblano Rice}

-Rice is a great side dish with any meal.
-One of my favorites is Arroz Poblano.
-It's made with roasted Poblano peppers.
-Poblano chilies offer a wonderful mix of sweet and spicy.
+I LOVE rice!
+It's one of the few foods that I wouldn't mind eating every day.
+Mexican Rice, Sopa de Arroz Blanco (White Rice), Cheesy Rice w/ Broccoli, Rice Pilaf, you name it...I love it!
+But my all-time favorite rice dish is Arroz Poblano (Poblano Rice).
+Poblano chilies, which are my absolute favorite chilies in the world, offer a wonderful mix of sweet and spicy.
 For those of you that can't handle a lot of heat, this is the chile pepper that you should try.

 Arroz Poblano